Call4Cloud | MMP-C | Autopilot | Device Preparation

 Again I opened PerfView and the Registry to take a look at what’s happening under the hood

-When looking at this registry key, I noticed the same 2 settings which we specified in the Quality Update preview.
-The update we want to install and the grace period!
+When looking at this registry key, I noticed the same two settings (EXP.graceperiod and EXP.Minimumcompliancedate) we specified in the Quality Update preview: the update we want to install and the grace period!

 But I am not done yet… when looking at the Health Update tools, they are really necessary, so they must have a role to play?
 Yes, they do… After some playing around with the expediteupdater I noticed this: / requestid